Bruin-Dev/Intelygenz/customer-cache/README.md

       * [Request message](#request-message)
       * [Response message](#response-message)
 # Service logic
-This service will ask all velocloud-bridge for all the edges across all the velocloud instances.
+This service will ask velocloud-bridge for all the edges across all the velocloud instances.

 Once it has all velocloud devices it will discard any device with no serial.